Aveek-Saha/TopSpotify/README.md

 ## What is this?

-Top spotify is an easy way to check your top song and artists on Spotify across various time spans!
+Top Spotify is an easy way to check your top song and artists on Spotify across various time spans!
 Just log in to your Spotify account and you're all set.
 See all your favorites in one place.

 ### [Check it out](https://top-spotify.vercel.app/)